ArcherHeffern/System-Creation/04_research_learning_and_debugging.md

 # The Heart of Programming
+__The heart of programming is knowing what you need, converting it to a theoretical solution, and converting the theory to code__
+Converting to theory requires experience and knowledge of theory Code translation requires experience, knowledge of avaliable tools, debugging ability, and a general knowledge of how to figure things out

+?Does this quote apply?
 If you find that you’re spending almost all your time on theory, start turning some attention to practical things; it will improve your theories.
 If you find that you’re spending almost all your time on practice, start turning some attention to theoretical things; it will improve your practice. - Donald Knuth

-__The heart of programming is knowing what you need, converting it to theory, and converting theory to code__
-Converting to theory requires research
-Learning theory requires research
-Code translation requires experience, knowing how to use tools, debug, and a general knowledge of how to figure things out

 Theory is all encompassing, its not just algorithms, but also architecture patterns, business related, and more
 * Algorithms: Diffing => Used in Git and React